 Transporting more than 8.5 million people in the city that never sleeps is a challenge.
 The 24 subway lines operated by the Metropolitan Transportation Authority (MTA) are frequently congested during morning and evening rush hours.
 Commuters living on Manhattan’s East Side lacked a direct subway line, resulting in a surplus of riders on the Lexington Avenue Subway’s 4, 5 and 6 trains, which in turn caused delays and safety risks in bottlenecked stations.

-In an effort to relieve excessive crowding currently prevalent on the Lexington Avenue subway, the MTA commissioned AECOM as the prime engineering and design consultant for the new Second Avenue Subway project, the first major expansion of the MTA New York City Transit (NYCT) subway system in more than 50 years.
+In an effort to relieve excessive crowding and stress on the entire system’s infrastructure, MTA commissioned the AECOM-Arup Joint Venture (AAJV) as the prime engineering and design consultant for the new Second Avenue Subway (SAS) — the first major expansion of the New York City Transit (NYCT) subway system in over 50 years.

 Major Awards and Accolades: